Our global community

-We also have students studying for University of Stirling qualifications in a range of locations, including Hebei Normal University in China, University of Social Sciences and Humanities – Vietnam National University, Singapore Institute of Management, Pompeu Fabra University in Spain and Muscat College in Oman.
+We also have students studying for University of Stirling qualifications in a range of locations, including Hebei Normal University in China, University of Social Sciences and Humanities – Vietnam National University, Singapore Institute of Management and Pompeu Fabra University in Spain.

 Our joint venture with INTO University Partnerships has also further enhanced our diverse student community:

 Since launching in 2014, INTO University of Stirling has gone from strength to strength and now hosts over 190 students from 32 different countries.
 The partnership has pioneered the delivery of fully integrated programmes which allows students to progress seamlessly from their Integrated Year to degree.

 The University of Stirling has a strong international dimension, from large collaborative projects within the EU, to overseas partnerships in North America, Latin and South America, and Tasmania.

 Our researchers identified that heading a football results in small but significant changes in brain function.
 Our study caused a shockwave throughout the sporting industry.